sunny1110/image_pyramid/README.md

 # image_pyramid
 <h1> Gaussian And Laplacian Image Pyramids </h1>
-This is an implementation of Gaussian and Laplacian Image Pyramids from coded up from Scratch.

-<p> To run this, place the image you wish to run the Algorithm inside "seed_images", and in the Notebook set the variable "imageName" to that file. </p>

 <p> An image pyramid is a multiscale representation of an image.
 This is achieved by repeatedly smoothing and subsampling the image in order to achieve the desired resolution </p>
 <p align="center">
 <img src = "https://upload.wikimedia.org/wikipedia/commons/4/43/Image_pyramid.svg"/ alt="image pyramid">
 </p>

+<p> This is an implementation of Gaussian and Laplacian Image Pyramids from coded up from Scratch. </p>

+<p> To run this, place the image you wish to run the Algorithm inside "seed_images", and in the Notebook set the variable "imageName" to that file. </p>

 <h3> Sample Input: </h3>

 <p align="center">